-OECD Test Guidelines (TGs) for testing of chemicals also include parameters for temperatures for different life stages of zebrafish: 26±1°C for embryo development in the Fish Embryo Acute Toxicity (FET) Test (OECD TG 236, 2013), 26±1.5°C in the fish Early Life Stage Toxicity Test (OECD TG 2010, 2013), and 27±2°C as optimal temperature for sexual development in the Fish Sexual Development Test (OECD TG 234, 2011).
+OECD Test Guidelines (TGs) for testing of chemicals also include parameters for temperatures for different life stages of zebrafish: $26\pm1^{\circ}$ C for embryo development in the Fish Embryo Acute Toxicity (FET) Test (OECD TG 236, 2013), $26\pm1.5^{\circ}$ C in the fish Early Life Stage Toxicity Test (OECD TG 2010, 2013), and $27\pm2^{\circ}$ C as optimal temperature for sexual development in the Fish Sexual Development Test (OECD TG 234, 2011).
 However, it was noted that OECD TG 203 describes significantly lower temperatures for adult zebrafish in the Fish Acute Toxicity test (21-25°C), which is not in line with current scientific practices (OECD TG 203, 2019).
 In specific circumstances, e.g. embryo development, even temperatures above 30°C have been used (Urushibata et al., 2021), although it has also been reported that 31°C is the maximum temperature for acceptable housing conditions (Westerfield, 2007).
-Also, when moving to the higher temperatures, it should be kept in mind that oxygen solubility is much lower at higher temperatures.
+Also, when moving to the higher temperatures.
 This can especially be a problem in static systems with separate aquaria.